A summertime favorite, this black bean and avocado salad is awesome served on a bed of greens or as a dip with tortilla chips.

 - 1/4 cup canola or vegetable oil

 - Lettuce or chips, for serving

 - Put black beans, corn, tomatoes, and avocado into a large bowl.

-- In a smaller bowl (I use a measuring cup), mix together Italian dressing mix, white vinegar, and oil with a fork until combined.
+- In a smaller bowl or measuring cup, mix together Italian dressing mix, white vinegar, and oil with a fork or whisk until combined.

 - Pour dressing mixture over the other ingredients and mix gently to combine.

 - Serve immediately, on a bed of lettuce or with tortilla chips.
 Makes 8 cups.

 - Nutrition information is based on a one cup serving and does not include lettuce or tortilla chips.

 - Substitute 1/2 cup bottled Italian dressing, if desired.
 That will replace the dressing mix, vinegar, and oil.